LAST UPDATED: July 16, 2020

 Protecting Workers top

-While Governor Whitmer’s executive order to stay home has been implemented, Michigan is allowing “essential components of the Michigan food and agricultural sector” to continue operating.
+While Governor Whitmer’s executive order to stay home is no longer implemented, Michigan continues to have the state’s coronavirus state of emergency through August 11th.
+Michigan is allowing “essential components of the Michigan food and agricultural sector” to continue operating.
 This includes: meat and food packaging facilities, field work, dairy and poultry farms, greenhouses, related transportation and delivery services.
 Under Executive Order 2020-36 Employers are prohibited from discharging, disciplining, or otherwise retaliating against an employee for staying home from work if they or one of their close contacts tests positive for COVID-19 or has symptoms of the disease.

 Small Businesses top